-I congratulate the District Disaster Management Authority of Balangir District for preparing a comprehensive plan integrating prevention, mitigation, preparedness & response measures for a successful Disaster Management.
+I congratulate the whole team of District Disaster Management Authority of Balangir District under the guidance of Collector-cum-Chairman, DDMA and ADM (Emergency) for preparing a comprehensive plan integrating prevention, mitigation, preparedness & response measures for a successful Disaster Management.
 I am confident that the implementation of this plan will make this District Disaster Resilient.

-The Plan aim's to improve the Disaster Resiliency of the District by integrating Disaster Risk Reduction into development methodologies and by increasing the preparedness to respond to all kinds of disaster successfully.
-The implementation of the plan requires sincere co-operation of the line department as well as the active participation of the Civil Society, Community Based Organisations, Communities, private sector players and other stakeholders.
+The plan aim's to improve the Disaster Resiliency of the District by integrating Disaster Risk Reduction into development methodologies and by increasing the preparedness to respond to all kinds of disaster successfully.
+The implementation of the plan requires sincere co-operation from the line Department as well as the active participation of PRI Members, Community Based Organizations, Communities, private sector players and other stakeholders.